Chart Color Schemes

 Marsden is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Marsden's cultural diversity is notable, with 34.5% speaking a language other than English at home and 39.4% born overseas.
-Christianity is the predominant religion in Marsden, comprising 45.3%.
-Islam is overrepresented compared to Greater Brisbane average, making up 12.3%.
+Marsden has a high level of cultural diversity, with 39.4% of its population born overseas and 34.5% speaking a language other than English at home.
+Christianity is the main religion in Marsden, comprising 45.3% of people.
+Islam is overrepresented compared to the Greater Brisbane average, making up 12.3% of Marsden's population.

 Frequently Asked Questions - Diversity